 6. Aids Digestion

 Due to fiber’s structure and our inability to absorb it, fiber passes through our digestive system unabsorbed by digestive enzymes within the stomach, taking with it toxins, waste, fat and cholesterol particles.
-In the process, it helps improve our heart health, makes us feel full, and helps with digestion and detoxing.
+In the process, it helps improve heart health, promote feelings of fullness and support digestion and detoxing.

 A high-fiber diet helps speed up the time it takes waste to pass quickly through the digestive tract, which prevents indigestion.
 Eating teff and drinking plenty of water throughout the day will keep you regular, which affects every other bodily process.